jtfmumm/javascript/README.md

     }
     ```

-  *NOTE* DO WE WANT TO START FOLLOWING THIS PRACTICE?
-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - Prefixing your comments with FIXME, TODO, or HACK helps other developers quickly understand what kind of problem you're pointing out.
 These are different than regular comments because they are actionable.
-The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.
+FIXME indicates that a problem that still needs a solution.
+TODO describes the form of a solution to a problem.
+HACK indicates a fast, suboptimal solution that should be improved.

   - Use `// FIXME:` to annotate problems